 If you enter your final semester with a Lyceum deficit, you are advised to remedy it by attending as many Lyceums as needed during the first half of the final semester.
 Do not enter the final weeks before commencement with a Lyceum deficit.

 Your total Lyceum requirements is tied not to the number of credits you have transferred in; rather it is tied to the number of semesters you are enrolled here.
 If there is a reduction in the usual 35 Lyceum requirement in your care, it will be because you spend fewer than eight semesters as a full-time E&H undergraduate.

 Your overall Lyceum requirement can be estimated using the following guideline: five Lyceums per semester for each E&H semester except the final one.
 Your specific requirement may be clarified at the time of your graduation audit.

 Calculating the Requirement

-If in a particular semester your enrollment fall below 12 credit hours (such that you are a part-time student) you are required to attend one even for each course in which you are enrolled that semester, up to five.
+If in a particular semester your enrollment falls below 12 credit hours (such that you are a part-time student) you are required to attend one event for each course in which you are enrolled that semester, up to five.
 If you are enrolled in student teaching, your Lyceum requirement is two events.